-Great for Humans but Not Recommended for Rabbits
+Great for Humans But Not Recommended for Rabbits

 What If My Rabbit Likes Eating Sweet Potatoes?

-Here’s where rabbits and humans have something in common.
 Unfortunately, just because something tastes good doesn’t make it a nutritious choice.
 If you offer your rabbit a few chunks of sweet potatoes, they’re likely to gobble them up and ask for more.
 If your rabbit somehow gets into your sack of sweet potatoes, they’ll probably help themselves without hesitation.

 Fortunately, sweet potatoes aren’t toxic to rabbits unless your rabbit has consumed a large amount at once.
 If you recently fed your rabbit a small chunk of sweet potato, there’s no need for concern.
 However, your rabbit may experience stomach upset.